andybywire/content-first-prototyping/README.md

 To use the framework, you’ll need make sure you have a couple things installed:

 - [Command line tools](http://osxdaily.com/2014/02/12/install-command-line-tools-mac-os-x/)
-- [Ruby](https://www.ruby-lang.org/en/documentation/installation/) (if you’re on a Mac, this is probably already installed)
+- [Ruby](https://www.ruby-lang.org/en/documentation/installation/) (if you’re on a Mac this is probably already installed)
 - [Node.js](https://nodejs.org/en/)

 Once you’ve got your environment set up, install the project framework.
 (If you're new to the command line, open a terminal window and enter in the commands below.
 Leave off the "$" – that's a stand-in for the terminal prompt.
 If you get a permission error, type `sudo` before the line and enter your password when prompted.)

-1. Install the Jekyll gem and Gulp (remember to use `sudo` if you see permission errors)
+1. Install Jekyll (you may need to use `sudo` if you see permission errors)

         $ gem install jekyll

-        $ npm install gulp -g

-2. Clone/copy the Content first Prototyping Starter Kit to your project folder
+2. Clone/copy the Content first Prototyping Starter Kit to your project folder (this will take a minute or so)

         $ git clone https://github.com/andybywire/Content-First-Prototyping.git